Download here the Good Practice Code in pdf

 - Running title: A short title not exceeding 50 characters must be included.

 - Keywords: Please provide 6 to 8 keywords.
 In agreement with the recommendations of the IOC-UNESCO, we recommend that the authors use the ASFA Thesaurus to identify the right keywords for their articles.

-Considerations for publishing genetic data
+Considerations for publishing genetic and taxonomic data

 - Length: The total number of typed pages should not exceed 30 and will usually be lower (fewer than 7000 words, including references and figure legends).
 Font size 12 is recommended.
 Leave 25 mm margins on all sides.
 Manuscripts must be printed double-spaced throughout.
 Pages and lines must be numbered.